Starter Company Plus

 Eligible participants for the Starter Company Plus program are:

-- Proposing a new company, expansion of an existing company or buying a business in ontario
+- Proposing a new company, expansion of an existing company or buying a business

 - Not enrolled in any government employment or self-employment related program that include or do not include financial assistance